 Here are the ethical brands I have found that include tall items.
-Plus, a list of cheaper brands that I keep an eye out for when thrifting!
+I also asked my Instagram friend, Nat, for her suggestions and we crowdsourced!
+Plus, I included a list of cheaper brands that I keep an eye out for when thrifting!
 I just want to say that if you’re someone on a budget who is reading this I don’t think you should feel a guilt or need to buy from these pricier brands–I have been, and still am, there with you.
 The thrifting list at the bottom is where most of my clothing money gets directed.
 But, when I can save up for something really nice, here are some of the items I love….

 - Brand: Everlane

 - Had to put them in here somewhere.
 Everlane only makes longer inseam (30”) denim at the moment and they can be hard to get your hands on (they’re usually gone by the time they’re on sale).
-There is a skinny jean and also a straight leg jean I’ve had my eye on.
-And they finally make my beloved straight leg crop pant in a non-cropped version!
+Everlane also finally makes my beloved straight leg crop pant in a non-cropped version!
 Prices range from $68-78.

 - Brand: Sotela Co

 - Nat’s pick: she owns the Ryan pants